Tanmengxuan/grab_traffic_management/2_Data_Analysis/README.md

 ## 2_Column order in prepocessed data

 We first decode all unique geohashes into their respective latitude and longitude values.
-Then, possible clusters in the spread of locations are identified using the KMeans clustering algorithm.
+Then, possible clusters of locations are identified using the KMeans clustering algorithm.
-The algorithm makes use of relative distance between locations to form different clusters.
+The algorithm makes use of relative distances between locations to form different clusters.

 <div>